Table of Contents

 Patients are found in the hospital.

 Patience is the ability to wait for something we want until the event happens.
-The wait may be just sitting, or it may involve being active, doing other things until it happens.
+The wait may be just sitting, or it may involve being active, doing other things until it happens, regardless of the circumstances.

 Patience is a noun, a non-count noun, meaning that we do not measure it.
 It does not have a singular and a plural form.
 To describe how much, we use “a lot of” or “a little” or “no” patience.